 Over half of the world’s mountain gorilla population is in Rwanda.
 Therefore; it offers some of the best primate tracking.
 Travelers come from far and wide.
 To catch a glimpse of the magnificent gorillas yet, there is so much more to see and experience.
 Rwanda is an up-and-coming safari destination with central Africa’s largest protected wetland in the Akagera National Park.
 Other primates include the Sykes monkey, Golden monkey, and chimpanzees.

-Over 703 bird species are found in Rwanda.
+There are over 703 bird species in Rwanda.
 Among the resident species are 29 x Albertine Rift Endemics and several Lake Victoria Basin Endemics.
 Which should be on any birder’s wish list.
 Most birders tend to focus their attention on Nyungwe National Park and Akagera National Park.
-However, good birding can be found across the country and even close to Kigali.
+However, there is good birding across the country and even close to Kigali.
 So no matter how long or where you are staying, there is rewarding birding on offer.

 Capital of Rwanda

 No visit to Rwanda would be complete without a visit to the Kigali Genocide Memorial.
 This honors the memory of the more than one million Rwandans killed in 1994.
-The three permanent exhibitions and burial gardens; form part of a meaningful tribute to those who perished.
+The 3 x permanent exhibitions and burial gardens form part of a meaningful tribute to those who perished.
 And provide a powerful educational tool for visitors.

 Main attractions in Rwanda